In Exercises 19–22, let p be the population proportion for the si... | Channels for Pearson+

 Point Estimate

 A point estimate is a single value that serves as an approximation of a population parameter.
-In this context, the point estimates for the population proportion p (the proportion of Generation Z adults likely to consider an electric vehicle) and q (the proportion not likely to consider one) can be calculated using the sample data.
-For example, if 383 out of 912 respondents are likely to consider an electric vehicle, the point estimate for p would be 383/912.
+In this context, the point estimate for the population proportion p is calculated by dividing the number of individuals with a postgraduate degree by the total number of surveyed individuals.
+This provides a quick snapshot of the proportion of graduates who pursued further education.

 Recommended video: